Carton Markings for Export Shipments

 Mark your cartons with big, bold letters that can be read even at a distance and in poor light.
 Think about moisture, think about dust, think about accidental grease splattering over your cartons.
 Use waterproof markers or waterproof labeling with a durable adhesive.
 The more aggressive and durable your markings, the better your chances of avoiding misunderstandings and delays in shipping.

 If you are shipping a smaller quantity, such as a single carton or several cartons to be placed on a pallet, you need much more detailed identification, including the following:

 - Shipping address label: provide your consignee's (customer's) name, address, key contact person and preferably a telephone and fax number on your shipping label, along with the customer purchase or order number.

 - Return address label: your company name, address, key contact person and communications numbers (telephone, fax, and e-mail) should be on each carton so that if a problem arises en route, you can be notified immediately.

 - Mark all sides of cartons: if possible, have your cartons marked on five sides, i.e., all four sides and the top.
-If your plant or transport company cannot mark all sides, have markings placed on at least two sides of each carton -- the long and short ends.
+If your plant or transport company cannot mark all sides, have markings placed on at least two sides of each carton — the long and short ends.
 But again, the ideal strategy is to mark five sides.
-That way, no matter how your cartons are positioned, they can easily be read from any direction.
+That way, no matter how your cartons are positioned, they can easily be read in any direction.
 Also, don't forget to remove any old markings.
-You do not want to create confusion for the receiver of your package!
+You do not want to create confusion for the receiver of your package.